-- Sanctuary did it twice, in Hero and Hero 2, with a living suit which gives people superpowers but makes them unstable.
+- Sanctuary did it twice, in "Hero" and "Hero 2", with a living suit which gives people superpowers but makes them unstable.

-- Warehouse 13 did it in the episode Mild Mannered; given the show's premise it was easy for an artifact to give someone super-powers.
+- Warehouse 13 did it in the episode "Mild Mannered"; given the show's premise it was easy for an artifact to give someone super-powers.

-- Bewitched had the episode Super Arthur in which Uncle Arthur turns into Superman after Dr. Bombay gives him a pill.
+- Bewitched had the episode "Super Arthur" in which Uncle Arthur turns into Superman after Dr. Bombay gives him a pill.

 - The Monkees turn into "Monkeemen" in a few episodes.
 While they can fly, the rest of their powers consist of exchanging insults to bruise someone's ego.

 - The puppet/animatronics sitcom Dinosaurs had an episode where Earl became Captain Impressive after exposure to toxic waste.
 Then his boss finds out and then shows him a clause in the contract that grants all superpowers an employee might get to the WESAYSO Corporation.
 Earl is forced to sell cheaply-made toys in infomercials.

 - One Tree Hill had an episode in season 8 where Haley, Brooke and Quinn pretend to be superheroes.